What is Get Known?

 For those of you new to Get Known, we interview journalists about their work and what they cover so that companies know better how to engage with the press and get their company covered in the media.

-Our big goal is to make sure that companies out there who are reaching out the press, build the right relationships, pitch the right ideas and understand better what wastes journalists and their time.
+Our big goal is to make sure that companies out there who are reaching out to the press, build the right relationships, pitch the right ideas and understand better what wastes journalists and their time.

-We’ve had so many great interviews so let’s get right into it!
+We’ve had so many great interviews, so let’s get right into it!